Backache? It does not matter how you sit or on what you sit. What does matter to your spine is how long you sit.

 Potential breakdown of spinal components start after 6 hours unless your chair is bio-mechanically friendly to them.
 This work is intended to explore the bio-mechanical (ergonomic) factors that may determine spinal pathology and lead to backache (Low Back Pain.
 LBP).
 And derive some answers.

-Sitting on a a log, a tree stump, an old dining room chair or a conventional office chair does not have a great effect on your back.
+Sitting on a log, a tree stump, an old dining room chair or a conventional office chair does not have a great effect on your back.
 It is on prolonged sitting that the bio-mechanics (ergonomics) affect spinal components.
 How long?
 Research suggests six hours or more which is common in the present work environment.

 NAVIGATION through the website